 We are also doing some neat things around our website.
 We learned that people would start looking at training on our website about 45 days before they would register.
 So once people start looking at events on our website, through HubSpot we put them into email nurture series.
 And we know which event to promote to them, based on having that Cvent event history right there in HubSpot.

-So it this HubSpot Cvent integration starts by saving us time.
+Formstack Sync's HubSpot Cvent integration saves us a huge amount of time.
 But the real power is all the great marketing we can do to be more relevant with our communications.

 It’s allowed us to move away from batch-and-blast around our event marketing and communications, to be relevant to our audience based on the events they’ve attended.
 So from that standpoint, it’s really well aligned with inbound marketing concepts like being as valuable as we can to our audience.